Introduction

 Legitimate Purpose: Employers must use information from the ORO only for recruitment and employment-related decisions, not for unrelated business purposes.

-Data Minimization: Only information relevant to the role should be collected.
+Data Minimisation: Only information relevant to the role should be collected.
 For example, reviewing a bankruptcy filing may be relevant for a senior finance role but excessive for an entry-level position.

 Retention & Disposal: Records must not be kept indefinitely.
 Employers must set clear retention timelines and securely dispose of data when they no longer need it.